ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 ### Compatibility notes
 - **Required item fixing mods**
     - This mod requires the support of an item fixing mod in order to avoid item placement issues.
 You have multiple mods that can work but the most effective ones are [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) and [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/).
+    - **Matty_Fixes is used to prevent items from falling through the shelves, and GeneralImprovements is used to correctly save items rotations.**
-    - It is recommended to have at least one of these 2 installed before using SelfSortingStorage.
+    - It is recommended to have at least Matty_Fixes installed before using SelfSortingStorage.
 However, other similar mods may also work.
+- **Matty_Fixes**
+    - If you have [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed, you need to have `OutOfBounds.Enabled` config enabled *(which is enabled by default)*.
+    - **If you have both GeneralImprovements and Matty_Fixes installed**, then you'll need to disable either `FixItemsFallingThrough` in GeneralImprovements OR disable `OutOfBounds.Enabled` in Matty_Fixes, because these mods do the same thing.
 - **GeneralImprovements**
     - If you have [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) installed, you need to have `FixItemsLoadingSameRotation` AND `FixItemsFallingThrough` configs enabled.
-This is needed for items to face the correct direction when stored.
+This is needed for items to face the correct direction when stored and when loaded.
     - The `ShipPlaceablesCollide` config also needs to be enabled to avoid items vanishing when stored.
     - *All of these configs are enabled by default if you haven't change the config file.*
-- **Matty_Fixes**
-    - If you have [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed, you need to have `OutOfBounds.Enabled` config enabled *(which is enabled by default)*.
-    - **If you have both GeneralImprovements and Matty_Fixes installed**, then you'll need to disable either `FixItemsFallingThrough` in GeneralImprovements OR disable `OutOfBounds.Enabled` in Matty_Fixes, because these mods do the same thing.
 - **Problems buying the Smart Cupboard in the store**
     - This is a common issue for similarly named terminal objects, try deleting the save or installing [TerminalConflictFix](https://thunderstore.io/c/lethal-company/p/SylviBlossom/TerminalConflictFix/) to fix this.
     - Another alternative solution is to use [DarmuhsTerminalStuff](https://thunderstore.io/c/lethal-company/p/darmuh/darmuhsTerminalStuff/) like this user suggested [here on github](https://github.com/ZigzagAwaka/SelfSortingStorage/issues/2#issuecomment-2708783243).